Genez-io/genezio-documentation/docs/frameworks/refine.md

 Go to the **Frontend URL** in your browser to test the newly created app

-## 5. Understand how your React Admin app calls the Genezio backend.
+## 5. Understand how your Refine app calls the Genezio backend.

 Open the `client/src/App.tsx` file and see how the Admin component uses the authProvider and the dataProvider.